Saudi King brings limos, escalators, entourage of 1,500 on Asia tour

 - Posted 01 Mar 2017 12:36

-According to reports, around 1,500 people, including 10 ministers and 25 princes, are accompanying him on the trip which is also seen as a "logistical feat" in transporting, housing and feeding them.
+According to reports, around 1,500 people including 10 ministers and 25 princes and an estimated 100 security personnel are accompanying him on the trip which is also seen as a "logistical feat" in transporting, housing and feeding them.
 It will take them 27 flights to get into Indonesia, and nine flights to depart.

 Along with the entourage, there are "459 tonnes of cargo, two electric escalators to help them on and off airplanes, two Mercedes Benz S600s and vast amounts of halal food", Dow Jones reported citing a Saudi official.
 Air freight firm Pt Jasa Angkasa Semesta said it would need more than 570 workers to handle the cargo.